 Highlights included being selected as the junior representive for Canada at the 'Copa Caracas' held in Caracas, Venezuela (1995) and a memeber of the 1996 Ontario Young Riders Team held at Temple Farms (Chicago).

-Note: Chianto finally retired from competition at the age of 20, and is enjoying his retirement living with John Pearce at his home farm in California.
+He is currently enjoying his retirement and living with John Pearce at his home farm in California.

-These last few years have been spent developing a nice string of well-bred horses competing under saddle, as well as, breeding and raising the next-generation of star sport horses.
+The last decade has been spent developing a nice string of well-bred horses competing under saddle, as well as, breeding and raising the next-generation of sport horses.

-I look forward to seeing what each new generation will become as they grow and develop!!
+I always look forward to seeing what each new generation will become as they grow and develop!!